ispras/natch/docs/3_natch_cmd.md

 init                          0                       2024-06-03 15:57:57
 load                          13563000904             2024-06-03 15:59:14

+The last icount for this scenario: 13888364825

 ----- hello -------------------------------------------------------------
 Snapshot list:
 NAME                          ICOUNT                  DATE
 init                          0                       2024-06-04 18:00:46
 temp_snap                     8251101826              2024-06-04 18:01:23
 very_very_long_name           11708689459             2024-06-04 18:01:37

+The last icount for this scenario: 11818629758

 ```

 Пример: